tkakrdpahd/tkakrdpahd/README.md

 **Publications:**
 - M. Doo.
 (Pending).
 "Unearthing the Essence of Video Games: An Analysis of Literary and Artistic Discourses".
 Semiotica: Journal of the International Association for Semiotic Studies.
+- M. Doo (Peer review process).
+The V-Tuber Wave: Origins, Divergence, and Convergence in Contemporary Media.
+Convergence. ?(?) pp ?? - ??.
+CON-24-0021

 **Conference Presentations:**
+- Doo, M. (2024; Pending).
+Critical review on decentralization of gaming servers with P2P service.
+In Proceedings of the 2024 IEEE Gaming, Entertainment, and Media Conference (GEM), 33, Article 1570994560.
 - M. Doo (2024).
 "V-Tuber Wave: Origins, Divergence, and Convergence in Contemporary Media".
 Global Conference on Media, Communication, and Film (MCFCONF), 2024.
 - M. Doo (2023).
 "Tactic of Game Design: The Playability and Gameness".
 Korea Game Society, 2023 Spring Conference, pp. 3-10.